sascha432/pi_control/README.md

 - Motion sensor to turn off the screen
 - Voltage, current and energy monitoring for input and 5V output (MAX471)
 - UPS battery monitoring and shutdown when the battery state is critical
+- Buzzer for faults, low UPS battery warning any other alarm
 - Status LEDs displaying FAN speed or animations
 - Interrupt driven power, reboot and hard reset button with timeouts and LED indicators
 - Watchdog to reboot the system if it does not respond anymore